d-xo/untrustix-git/readme.md

 and all blobs.
 For each new build result, builders:

 1. Insert the build result
-1. Add the filter spec for the build result
 1. Construct the consistency proof
 1. Commit the new state and write the consistency proof as the commit message